AUGUST 2018 - DECEMBER 2021

 WORCESTER POLYTECHNIC INSTITUTE

-I am in my final year of a B.S. in "Society, Technology, and Policy".
+Received a B.S. in "Society, Technology, and Policy".
 I completed my Humanities and Arts requirement in Spanish, part of which was done on-site at the Universidad de San Andrés in Buenos Aires during the month of July 2019.
 Additionally, I have previously taken American Sign Language classes at the College of the Holy Cross.
 Outside of classes, I participate in multiple club sports and community service activities.